 - Making sure that joint ventures and teaming agreements are in compliance

 When looking at how to conduct an internal investigation, you must also tailor the process to suit your specific company operations.
 If you become subject to a government contract investigation, you may be asked questions about how your specific company works through the day-to-day issues.
 Failure to produce or show that you have a viable plan in place can hurt the company in the long run.

-The attorney-client privilege during a corporate internal investigation helps the company to prevent further violations, adopt better business practices that minimize risk and certainly allowing corporate management full access to information in order to make informed decisions.
+The attorney-client privilege during company internal investigations helps the company to prevent further violations, adopt better business practices that minimize risk and certainly allow corporate management full access to information in order to make informed decisions.